YanZhuangNanjing/yanzhuangnanjing.github.io/_pages/about.md

 News
 -----
 9. Received Certificate of Merit Scientific Poster Award at RSNA24 - 12/24
-8. Happy to help organize MIDL25, please check out the <a href="https://2025.midl.io/call-for-papers" target="_blank">Call for Papers</a> and the full paper registration deadline is 17 January 2025. - 11/24
+8. Happy to serve as a Program Chair to organize MIDL25, please check out the <a href="https://2025.midl.io/call-for-papers" target="_blank">Call for Papers</a> and the full paper registration deadline is 17 January 2025. - 11/24
 7. Happy to serve as a TPC reviewer for <a href="https://biomedicalimaging.org/2025/" target="_blank">ISBI2025</a> -10/24
 6. We are organizing a special section on theranostics for the Journal of Medical Imaging SPIE, please check it out at <a href="https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/call-for-papers" target="_blank">this link</a> and mark your calendar for the submission opening in mid-November. -09/24
 5. MRISegmentator-Abdomen for T1w images: <a href="https://github.com/rsummers11/MRISegmentator" target="_blank">model</a>, <a href="https://arxiv.org/abs/2405.05944" target="_blank">paper</a>, dataset (coming soon!) - 07/24